Looking for recommendations of a 20″ kids bike?

 The 8-speed Shimano shifter works with a grip shifter that provides smooth and easy gear changes at any time throughout the ride.
 Brake levers are also placed closer and are easier to press which is ideal for small hands.

-If you’re looking for a mountain-bike like 20″ bike for your girl, give this one a consideration.
+If you’re looking for a mountain-bike like 20″ bike for your girl, give the Mongoose a consideration.

 The Prevelo Zulu Three Heir is a true 20″ mountain bike for kids.
 It has a low and narrow geometry to provide additional stability and this is combined with a very lightweight frame.